 2) (a) Approval of the Agenda

-Warden Ronnie LeBlanc asked that the following item be added to the agenda:
+Warden Ronnie LeBlanc asked if there were any items to be added to the agenda.

-MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Danny Hill that the proposed agenda be approved with the above noted addition.
+MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the proposed agenda be approved as circulated.